daenvil/MCDatapacks/pages/vegancraft/acacia_gum.md

 - When stripping an acacia log (or wood), there is a 1/4 chance that an "acacia gumball" drops from it.
 - Your axe's Fortune enchantment level gives you an extra chance of obtaining a second gumball drop, topping at a total average of 1 gumball per log with Fortune III.
-- Acacia gumball behaves just as a regular slimeball but has a different texture and name.
+- Acacia gumballs behave just as regular slimeballs but have a different texture and name.
 Use it to craft slime blocks, sticky pistons, etc. without the need of finding and killing slimes.
+- ***(New in v1.4)*** Additionally, acacia gumballs can be thrown using right click (like snowballs or eggs).
+They will drop again when they collide with a block or a mob.
+They don't make any damage nor make mobs angry.

 {% include image/basic.html src="vegancraft/acacia_gum/screenshots/example.gif" alt="Example of stripping an acacia tree and how the gumballs drop from it" align="center" width="360" %}